tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

 ---

 Delivering interdependent software across teams of an organization is challenging.
-When changes in a package require changes in one of its dependencies, it is usually required to first make the changes in the dependency and publish a new release of it, only then can the original package be update accordingly.
+When changes in a package require changes in one of its dependencies, it is usually required to first make the changes in the dependency and publish a new release of it, only then can the original package be updated accordingly.
 In the context of a bigger organization with many interdependent packages, those processes can quickly add up, leading to numerous cascading Pull Requests (PRs) across many repos, which is hard to manage and adds friction to the development workflow.

 An alternative is to "live at HEAD": instead of waiting for releases and cascading PRs, a developer works on all related packages at once in one PR and publishes them all in one go.